-When pregnant, consider the changes your body is going through before indulging in any activity.
+When you’re pregnant, consider the changes your body is going through before indulging in any activity.
 Here is a list of activities to avoid during pregnancy.

 - Weight Training: First up, avoid weight training of any sort.
 Heavyweight training can cause injury to the stomach, and anyone with a history of miscarriage or even others should skip heavy weight training during pregnancy.

 - Stretching: Avoid stretching positions in yoga as it can put a strain on the abdomen and by extension, the foetus.
-The best alternative is to join prenatal yoga classes which are specifically designed for pregnant women.
+The best alternative is to join prenatal yoga classes, which are specifically designed for pregnant women.

-- Lying On The Belly: Avoid exercises that make you lie on your stomach as it can cause injury to your baby.
+- Lying on the Belly: Avoid exercises that make you lie on your stomach as it can cause injury to your baby.
 It is a very uncomfortable posture during pregnancy and must be avoided.

 - Hot Water Bath: You may find this weird, but relaxing in a hot bathtub for too long can be dangerous for your baby and may hamper your baby’s neural tube development.
 For the same reason, you are advised to avoid sauna baths during pregnancy.
 Also, if the tub or the water is not clean, it can lead to infections in the mother and baby.

 - Roller Coaster Rides: Any rides in an amusement park are a complete no. The vertical and circular motion of the rides will make you nauseated.
 Also, the forceful take-off and landing of the rides may harm the baby as it can lead to premature separation of the placenta from the uterine wall.